PaulleDemon/Django-SAAS-Boilerplate/readme.md

 # Django SaaS Boilerplate (production ready)
 Focus on building your core functionality, skip writing repetitive code.
-Comes packed with landing page, Payment integration, blog, sitemap and more.
+Comes packed with landing page, Payment integration, blog, User model, sitemap and more.

 ### Why use Django SaaS boilerplate?
 Using a Django saas boilerplate can save you a lot of time, which is a huge benefit.
 Most customers don't care if you start from scratch or use a template; they just want their problem solved quickly.
 Whether you use Django or another framework usually doesn't matter to them as long as the job gets done efficiently.